ConnectedLib/connectedlib10/modules/assessment/section-4-0.md

 subsection: four
 ---

-In this section, you will learn what mentoring is and how it can support connected learning in the library.
+In this section, you will learn what to do with the results of an evaluation you've completed.

 <div class="objectives">
 	<p>After completing this section, you will be able to...</p>